MarioAndF/Hominum/Data.md

 	- LA: "Ganglion pterygopalatinum"
 	- ES: "Ganglio pterigopalatino"
 - ## Definition
-	- "an autonomic ganglion of the maxillary nerve that is situated in the pterygopalatine fossa and that receives preganglionic parasympathetic fibers from the facial nerve and sends postganglionic fibers to the nasal mucosa, palate, pharynx, and orbit —called also Meckel\u0027s ganglion, sphenopalatine ganglion" - (Mirriam-Webster Dictionary)
+	- "an autonomic ganglion of the maxillary nerve that is situated in the pterygopalatine fossa and that receives preganglionic parasympathetic fibers from the facial nerve and sends postganglionic fibers to the nasal mucosa, palate, pharynx, and orbit —called also Meckel's ganglion, sphenopalatine ganglion" - (Mirriam-Webster Dictionary)

 # A14.3.02.007
 - ## Term